-The IDs above are only examples, please, fill in the correct backup_server_id in your command.
+The IDs above are only the examples, so please fill in the correct backup_server_id in your command line.

-- To start new backup tasks processing set the Backup Processes Total number allowed parameter to value greater than 0.
+- To start the new backup tasks processing, set the Backup Processes Total number allowed parameter to value greater than 0.
 Check whether the new backup tasks have started on the new BS server.

 - Copy template files to the new BS by issuing the following command:

 rsync -a -v /backupstorage/templates NewBackupServerIP:/backupstorage

 rsync -z -a -v /backupstorage/backups/templates NewBackupServerIP:/backupstorage/backups